josh-meinders/google-calendar-events-editor/README.md

 # google-calendar-events-editor
-Code to get, delete, and edit Google Calendar events from a spreadsheet
+Code to get, delete, and edit Google Calendar events from a spreadsheet.

+# todo
+complete edit functionality